XDuskAshes/ccbootstrap/README.md

 }
 ```

-While all `operations` *are* optional, putting no operations just has `ccbootstrap` tell you to do that.
+While all `operations` *are* optional, putting no operations just has `ccbootstrap` do nothing.
 Additionally, any *required* components inside of any of the `operations` are, of course, required for that operation.

 You also don't need *all* operations present - just one or some.